-The best travel credit cards come with top notch benefits, such as cash back, travel perks like airport lounge access, and incredibly lucrative welcome bonus offers.
+The best travel credit cards come with top notch benefits, such as cash back, travel perks like airport lounge access and incredibly lucrative welcome bonus offers.
 Of course, these are things that we all want, but banks won’t exactly hand them out to just anyone.
-You’ll typically need good credit to qualify for the best credit cards out there!
+You’ll typically need good credit to qualify for the best rewards credit cards out there.

 - You’ve never defaulted or declared bankruptcy

-- You’ve had a credit card for at least 3 years, and a credit limit of $5,000 or above
+- You’ve had a credit card for at least three years and a credit limit of $5,000 or above

-Considering a lot of AMEX’s marketing campaigns I’ve seen over the years have catered towards a more affluent and luxurious style of traveling, I was a bit surprised at how many people said it was actually pretty easy to land an approval for one of their cards.
+American Express issues a ton of travel and airline credit cards.
+Among my favorites are The Platinum Card® from American Express and the American Express® Gold Card.
+Considering a lot of Amex’s marketing campaigns I’ve seen over the years have catered toward a more affluent and luxurious style of traveling, I was a bit surprised at how many people said it was actually pretty easy to land an approval for one of their cards.